acidmasculinity/acidmasculinity.github.io/_story/media/avila.md

 link: "https://youtu.be/a4-0YUQcca8"
 ---

 Avila spoofs transgender imageboard culture.
-Such transgender imageboard culture is directly relevant to the internet protest masculinities of closeted transgender woman.
+Relevant to the internet protest masculinities of closeted transgender woman.